RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 ### Conclusion

-In my opinion, the main advantage of the id system over just using the raw indices directly as VST2 did is the ability to change the apparent order of the parameters presented to the user.
+In my opinion, the main advantage of the id system over just using the raw indices directly (as VST2 did) is the ability to have freedom over the way in which the host orders the parameters on its generated GUI and the ability to change that apparent order in updated vesriosn of plugins.
 The permutation mapping retains this ability and that's really all I care about.
 I don't really see how using totally "random" numbers would buy us any more flexibility for things that matter.
 So, the restriction to permutation maps seems to not give up anything of value while buying us a simple